muhibdev/state-surge/README.md

 ### Adding Middleware

-StateFull allows for the use of middleware functions that can modify the state before it is updated.
+StateSurgel allows for the use of middleware functions that can modify the state before it is updated.
 To add a middleware function, call the use method and pass in a function that takes the current state and the new state as arguments and returns the modified state:

 ```javascript
 state.use((currentState, newState) => {